SafeAILab/EAGLE/README.md

 ## Acknowledgements

 This project has been influenced by many excellent projects in the LLM community, such as [Medusa](https://github.com/FasterDecoding/Medusa), [FastChat](https://github.com/lm-sys/FastChat), and others.
 The logo is designed by GPT-4.
-We also appreciate many valuable discussions with the SGLang team (Yineng Zhang, Lianmin Zheng, Ying Sheng, Ke Bao, James Liu and many others), Tianle Cai, Hao Zhang, Ziteng Sun, and others.
+We also appreciate many valuable discussions with the SGLang team (James Liu, Ke Bao, Yineng Zhang, Lianmin Zheng, Ying Sheng and many others), Tianle Cai, Hao Zhang, Ziteng Sun, and others.